zeux/zeux.github.io/_posts/2026-04-30-quantizing-tangent-frames.md

 | --- | ---: | ---: | ---: | ---: | ---: |
 | quat8x4 | 32 | 0.3208 | 0.8738 | 0.3296 | 0.9022 |

 This is pretty underwhelming; we are getting similar results to two-vector encoding.
 The quaternion we are encoding is unit-length, so it can be tempting to drop the fourth component, `.w`, and reconstruct it; this affords us 10 bits per component instead of 8.
-Unfortunately, while it slightly improves on the average error, it makes the worst case error much worse: reconstruction of any specific quaternion component has regions of instability where the input `.w` is small, and reconstructing it from quantized `xyz` results in 0 - which can rotate the input vector too much.
+Unfortunately, while it slightly improves on the average error, it makes the worst case error much worse: reconstruction of any specific quaternion component has regions of instability where the input `.w` is small, and reconstructing it from quantized `xyz` results in 0 - which can rotate the basis too much.

 A [classical solution](https://marc-b-reynolds.github.io/quaternions/2017/05/02/QuatQuantPart1.html#:~:text=Smallest%20three) to this involves dropping the *maximum* (absolute) component and storing its index which uses an extra 2 bits.
 In this form we could use 10 bits per axis for the three smallest values, and adjust the quantization range as their absolute value can't exceed `sqrt(2)/2`; if we hand-wave away the orientation bit which we don't quite have space for here, we could use 10 bits per axis and a 2-bit axis index: